AguaClara/String-Digester/Final_Report_stringdigester.md

 ## Abstract
 The string digester team’s objective for the Fall 2018 semester was to continue research on designing a new wastewater treatment system to eliminate problems associated with current trickling filters.
 To improve consistency in wastewater treatment, experiments were conducted using strings to optimize surface area.
 The long-term goal of this team is to create an efficient wastewater treatment system that will perform secondary and tertiary treatment on domestic wastewater.
 Initial tests involving different string materials, biofilm growth, and string spacing helped define design parameters for the construction of a functioning string digester.

 ## Introduction
 The String Digester sub-team was created in response to the remaining need for secondary and tertiary wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
 Looking to improve on the traditional industrial-scale trickling filter design, previous work identified an issue with the process: there is a substantial amount of unused space in almost all treatment units due to preferential flow of wastewater.
 The primary objective of this sub-team is to continue to develop a novel design for a highly efficient trickling filter with a minimized footprint.
 Following the conclusion from Spring 2018 that strings would be a viable trickling media, the team decided to focus this semester's research on trying to determine what strings would work the best and whether the current concept is still valid.
-With this work, the team will work towards assessing the feasibility of a modified trickling filter unit in future AguaClara treatment plant while striving to make significant technological improvements on industry-standard applications for the system.
+With this work, the team will work towards assessing the feasibility of a modified trickling filter unit in future AguaClara treatment plants while striving to make significant technological improvements on industry-standard applications for the system.

 Research dealing with trickling filter wastewater treatment was ubiquitous in the 1970's and 1980's, however, research on this method of treatment significantly decreased in following decades.
 Research on secondary wastewater treatment, performed by trickling filters previously, shifted more towards processes higher in energy consumption.
 Because of AguaClara's mission and the regions a future wastewater plant would serve, trickling filters are a promising technology due to their low-energy requirements.
 Maintaining will be a priority in the team's future design.
 With modification, the trickling filter treatment system carries much potential to be implemented in areas of the world in which capital expenditure is a major barrier for employing traditional secondary wastewater treatment (aeration tanks).